Semi-Lagrangian schemes for linear and fully non-linear diffusion equations

 \subsection{Comparison with the scheme of Bonnans-Zidani (BZ)}

-In the paper \cite{BZ} (see also \cite{BOZ,BBMZ}) Bonnans and Zidani suggest an alternative approach to discretize non-linear degenerate diffusion equations.
+In \cite{BZ} (see also \cite{BOZ,BBMZ}) Bonnans and Zidani suggest an alternative approach to discretize degenerate diffusion equations.
 Their idea is to approximate the diffusion matrix $a^{\alp,\beta}$ by a nicer matrix $a^{\alp,\beta}_k$ which admits monotone finite difference approximations.
 For every $k\in\N$ they find a stencil and positive numbers $a^{\alpha,\beta}_{k,\xi}$ such that